University of Sharjah: Academics

+Medical Centers and Surgical Institutions

 Additionally, the Sharjah Surgical Institute (SSI), which is located in the Medical and Health Sciences campus and offers training program for surgeons from the region, was established with the cooperation of international partners, including Johnson and Johnson and Olympus.
 The Clinical Training Center (CTC) is accredited as a medical training and testing center by the: Royal College of Surgeons of England, International Federation of Surgery and Obesity and Metabolic Disorders(IFSO), European Association for Endoscopic Surgery (EAES), American Heart Association, and the Ministry of Health in United Arab Emirates.

-University rankings

-In 2021 UoS was ranked 658 in THE world ranking, climbing 100 positions from the 2020 ranking.
-UoS has secured its position among the top 201-250 in THE Young world universities as well as in THE Asian universities ranking.
-With these achievements UoS is ranked the third best university in UAE.

-In THE Subjects rankings, UoS has achieved the best ranking in Clinical and Health to be among the top 10 Arab universities, second in UAE, and 251-300 globally.
-UoS has achieved the first place in the country in Computer Sciences, and 401-500 globally.
-In Engineering and Technology as well as Business and Economics, UoS was ranked 401-500 globally and the second and the third, respectively in the country.
-In Physical Sciences, UoS was ranked 501-600 globally and the second in the country.